 |I have no words for this room.|

-At the time, I wasn’t up for any painting projects, so I looked around for an option to cover the garden-themed border and was rewarded with a cute chef-themed border.
-I loved the chefs, and they looked great with the wall, so I decided to make them work, even though it’s a little strange for a laundry room to be decorated with chefs.
+At the time, I wasn’t up for any painting projects, so I looked around for an option to cover the garden-themed border and found a cute chef-themed border.
+I loved the chefs and they looked great with the wall, so I decided to make them work, even though it’s a little strange for a laundry room to be decorated with chefs.
 I found a cute chef clock and a few other chef decorations and called it a day.
 The ugly valance stayed for a few more years before I made a pretty roman shade to replace it in 2014.

 |The chefs fold the laundry for me.
 Ha!|

 This is one of those projects that you look back on and think, “That was a weird choice.”
-They were a great band-aid while I worked in other areas and pondered a better option for the laundry room, and I am keeping some of the fun chef decor to use somewhere else.
-In 2016, I finally got a laundry/mud room plan together, and the change has been wonderful.
-It’s a much more peaceful room to come home to.
+They were a great band-aid while I worked in other areas and pondered a better option for the laundry room, and I kept some of the fun chef decor to use somewhere else.

 While you can’t always have the house you want, you can make the house you have into a home one small project at a time.
-What I’ve learned over the past eight years is that making a home is a process that doesn’t need to be rushed or involve huge construction projects.
+What I learned during our first nine years as homeowners is that making a home is a process that doesn’t need to be rushed or involve huge construction projects.

-I hope you enjoyed this episode of the ‘Homespun House’.
-To see all posts related to our house, click here.
+I hope you enjoyed this installment of the ‘Homespun House’.
+To see all posts related to our first house, click here.

 - Paint can make a huge impact in a room for relatively little cost.
 Watch out for rebates around national holidays (Labor Day, Veteran’s Day, etc.) at big-box retailers like Lowe’s and sign up for Sherwin Williams’ email list as they frequently send out 30% off coupons.